-The Administration on Aging and The Centers for Medicare and Medicaid Services began funding Aging and Disability Resource Centers (ADRCs) in 2003, and Nebraska received its grant in September of 2009.
+Previously, the Administration on Aging and The Centers for Medicare and Medicaid Services funded Aging and Disability Resource Centers (ADRCs) in 2003.
+Nebraska received a grant in September of 2009.
 The grant was awarded to Nebraska’s State Unit on Aging at the Nebraska Department of Health and Human Services.
-Funding for ADRC programs is expected to continue at least through 2014.
+Funding for ADRC programs ended in 2013.
+A website was developed - ADRC

 Nebraska's ADRC services will be provided through:

 The pilot program requires partnerships between the Aging and Disability networks.

 Each aging and disability resource center demonstration project shall provide one or more of the following services:

 - Comprehensive information on the full range of available public and private long-term care programs, options, financing, service providers, and resources within a community, including information on the availability of integrated long-term care;

 - Assistance in accessing and applying for public benefits programs;

 - Options counseling;

 - A convenient point of entry to the range of publicly supported long-term care programs for an eligible individual;